 - Hauls are always fun because they are an exciting way to talk about newer launches (plus any old favorites you’re repurchasing).

 - Product Reviews.
 These posts allow you to go into detail with a particular type of makeup, skincare or other beauty products.
-From nail polish to face masks to essential oils, in-depth articles on a product are the bricks and mortar of beauty blogging.
+From nail polish to face masks to essential oils, in-depth articles on a product are the bricks and mortar of content creation.

 To build the skeleton of a posting schedule, you should aim for one of these types of posts per week.
 This will keep you motivated and consistent in your posting (which is essential to gain readership).